 So, what does intimacy mean to a man?

 I think it’s safe to say that men are very visual creatures by nature.
 What I mean by that is men are hardwired to take in all they see—especially seductive sights.
-So naturally, when it comes to sex, they enjoy taking in action.
+So naturally, when it comes to sex, they enjoy taking action.

 2. Physical needs

 Another reason why intimacy is different for men and women is because of the differences in needs.
 While women definitely have physical needs, men tend to have higher physical needs than most women.
-The reason for this is because men are genetically different than women.
+The reason for this is that men are genetically different than women.
 Men truly crave sexual intimacy.